danielsarkwa/alx-low_level_programming/0x0C-more_malloc_free/README.md

-*This directory contains more codes on memory allocation using the malloc() method in the C programming language*
+Learning more on memory allocation using the malloc() method in the C language